Gherkin Language: Syntax, Format & Examples

 Gherkin Examples

-Feature: Login functionality of social networking site Facebook.
+Feature: Login functionality of a social networking site

-Gherkin will analyze each step written in the step definition file.
-Therefore, the steps are given in the feature file and the step definition file should match.
+Gherkin analyzes each step written in the feature file, and the steps in the feature file must match those in the step definition file.

-Given the user is already registered to the website Scenario:
+Given the user is already registered on the website

 Given the user is on the login page